 - Even in medieval times, towns came up with rules and plans to deal with epidemic situations. - In the absence of a cure, solutions must focus on reducing vulnerability. - Closing the doors of the town will be nearly impossible because of the need for communication, goods, and services.

-Having done their work as members of the Council of Elders, the students are asked what they plan to do in order to protect their individual families.
+Having done his or her work as a member of the Council of Elders, your child is asked what plan to implement in order to protect his or her own family.

 Problem Debriefing